- What is Research Consultancy?

 - Benefits of Research Consultancy for PhD Scholars

-- IV.
-Skills Required for Research Consultancy
+- Skills Required for Research Consultancy

 - Is it Worth to Take Research Consultancy as a Full Time Career?

 - How can I Showcase my Profile as a Research Consultant?